Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Neutral pseudoscalar superfluidity

 \section{Neutral pseudoscalar superfluidity}

 Neutral pion $\pi^0$ is the lightest pseudoscalar meson in QCD and the uniform condensation of $\pi^0$ had been early explored in the context of disoriented chiral condensate (DCC)~\cite{Mohanty:2005mv}.
 The study found within the linear sigma model that large parallel EM (PEM) field, generated in heavy-ion collisions, could possibly catalyze the formation of the DCC~\cite{Minakata:1995gq,Asakawa:1998st}.
 Actually, DCC is only a far-from-equilibrium transient phenomenon, but the same result was rediscovered by us in a nearly equilibrium (quasi-)stationary state by adopting both chiral perturbation theory (ChPT) and NJL model~\cite{Cao:2015cka}.
 According to our study, the formula for $\pi^0$ condensate is general and model independent for two-flavor QCD.
-By the way, the system with PEM is also interesting for other considerations, such as the spatially assisted Schwinger mechanism~\cite{Copinger:2016llk} and real-time chiral magnetic effect~\cite{Copinger:2018ftr}, see the review Ref.~\cite{Copinger:2020nyx}.
+The system with PEM is also interesting for other considerations, such as the Schwinger mechanism~\cite{Copinger:2016llk,Ruggieri:2016lrn}, critical temperature~\cite{Ruggieri:2016xww} and real-time chiral magnetic effect~\cite{Copinger:2018ftr}, see the review Ref.~\cite{Copinger:2020nyx}.
+In particular, the in-in and in-out formalisms were compared to understand the axial Ward identity and the former was find to be more physical~\cite{Copinger:2018ftr}.
+We note that the expectation values of operators are evaluated with the states at the initial time in in-in scheme but with states from initial to final time in in-out scheme -- they are different in electric field~\cite{Fradkin:1991}.

 Before moving on with explicit studies, we'd like to show that the PEM field induced neutral pion condensation does not violate the Vafa-Witten theorem at all.
 Actually, the proof of the Vafa-Witten theorem relies on the positivity of the Dirac determinant~\cite{Vafa:1983tf,Vafa:1984xg}, that is, $\det {\cal D}>0$ with ${\cal D}$ the Euclidean Dirac operator.
 However, the positivity is lost in the presence of a real electric field.
 For two-flavor quarks in PEM field, $\cal D$ is given by